JRDB: A Dataset and Benchmark of Egocentric Robot Visual Perception of Humans in Built Environments: Evaluation

 \emph{Indoor vs. Outdoor Scenes:} \revised{Based on both performance measures, AP and OSPA$_{IoU}$, all three detectors seem to perform better in indoor environments.
 In outdoor scenes, pedestrians are commonly further away from the robot (sensors).
 Therefore, it would be difficult task for all detectors to detect these small bounding boxes.
-In addition, YOLOv3 performs weaker in localizing pedestrians very close to robot, \ie for very large bounding boxes, compared to the pedestrians in medium distance from the robot.
+In addition, YOLOv3 performs much weaker in localizing pedestrians very close to robot, \ie for very large bounding boxes, compared to the pedestrians in medium distance from the robot.
 This is because its anchor boxes align poorly to the size of pedestrians as images of pedestrians are often heavily cutoff and fill the screen at short distance to the robot, making accurate localization challenging.
 Therefore, for a $IoU$ threshold equal to $0.5$, these bounding boxes might be considered as false positives resulting in lower AP in indoor environments.}

 \emph{Sensitivity to Occlusion Level:} As expected, the performance of all three methods decrease with increased level of occlusions, as shown in Table~\ref{tab:2ddetection}.
-Interestingly, YOLOv3 performs drastically worse even with partial occlusions indicating a strong sensitivity to occlusions.
-The significant drop of performance of all algorithms due to occlusion and the high number of occlusions on our dataset due to the egocentric human-height view point and the large number of pedestrians, highlights the need for for new detectors with more robust performance that can support egocentric artificial perception for autonomous navigating agents in public human environments.
+Interestingly, YOLOv3 performs drastically worse even with partial occlusions indicating a strong sensitivity to occlusions. \revisedTwo{This significantly hurts overall performance as our dataset has nearly twice the number of partially occluded pedestrians as unoccluded pedestrians due to large crowds and the egocentric human-height view point.} The significant drop of performance of all algorithms due to occlusion highlights the need for for new detectors with more robust performance that can support egocentric artificial perception for autonomous navigating agents in public human environments.